 So far, eight state and regional teams have participated in the B8 State Pathways to Implementation Project: California, Colorado, Illinois, Minnesota, Nebraska, Virginia, Washington State, and a regional team representing Maryland, Northern Virginia, and Washington, DC.

-Christa Anders, J.D., M.A., is a partner at Advance Consulting and Project Manager for the B8 Workforce Core Team.
+Christa Anders, J.D., M.A., is a partner at Advance Consulting and Project Coordinator for Transforming Minnesota’s Early Childhood Workforce.

 Oriane Casale, Assistant Director of the Labor Market Information Office of the Minnesota Department of Employment and Economic Development (DEED).